This is a story about push-ups and how they changed one woman's life by igniting a fire she didn't realize needed oxygen.

 Walking side by side reduces real or perceived hierarchy when sitting across a table.

 A week before our six-month program was over, her doctor decreased her blood pressure medication in half with the plan to cut it completely.
 She hasn't lost her streak in push-ups or squats since we started.
 She rarely works on the weekends or evenings when she gets home and is leaving at a more reasonable hour at the end of the day.
 She is doing more for fun and revisiting hobbies she had in the past.
 And her work?
 She is more proud of ever of what she and her team have been able to accomplish and achieve.
-She made a big ask
+She made a big ask to the company and received it without having to go to battle.

 Why did all of this work?